 Q: You often describe climbing access and stewardship as a reciprocal relationship.
 What do you mean by that?

-A: Climbing gave me so much—a way to connect with my body, the land, a community of people, and as a meditation practice.
+A: Climbing gave me so much—a way to connect with my body, the land, a community of people, and a meditation practice.
 But these places we climb don’t stay beautiful and accessible without care.
-If we use the land—for recreation, art, food—and don’t give back, our use becomes extractive.
-From Traditional Indigenous Knowledge I have learned about the concept of reciprocity, the act of giving back to that which we take from, I see stewardship as a mechanism for maintaining that balance.
-We deepen our connection to these places when we take care of them, and in turn, both we and the land reap the benefits.
+If we use the land for recreation, resources, and food and don’t give back, our use becomes extractive.
+From the author Robin Wall Kimmerer and Traditional Indigenous Knowledge, I have learned about the concept of reciprocity, the act of giving back to that which we take from, and I see stewardship as a mechanism for maintaining that balance.
+To me, giving back isn’t optional—it’s vital.
+It’s how we protect the future of this planet, our access to climbing, and the well-being of our communities.
+Stewardship deepens our relationship with a place and has the ability to change our perspective from that of a visitor into a caretaker.
+We deepen our connection to these places when we take care of them, and in turn, both we and the land benefit.
 I believe everyone who has meaningful experiences in the outdoors has the capacity to fall in love with them, and once you love something, you ought to want to take care of it.

 Q: What does it mean to really take care of the land we recreate on?

 A: Think of it like a bike or a car or even your body—if you use something constantly and never maintain it, it breaks down.
 It’s the same with the land.
-Recreation is extractive if we use these places and don’t take care of them.
-If all we do is take, the cookie jar runs empty.
-To me, giving back isn’t optional—it’s vital.
-It’s how we protect the future of this planet, our access to climbing and the wellbeing of our communities.
-Stewardship deepens our relationship with a place, and has the ability to change our perspective from that of a visitor into a caretaker.
-Aldo Leopold explains this his concept of the land ethic, which basically says that when we treat the land as a community to which we belong, we no longer abuse it as a commodity, but become members and citizens of this vast community that encompasses plants, water, soil, animals, and us.
-We become a part of nature, not apart from it, and thus stewardship is a process by which we take care of the land, and ourselves.
+Aldo Leopold explains in his concept of the land ethic that when we treat the land as a community to which we belong, we no longer abuse it as a commodity, but become members and citizens of it.
+The land ethic, as he calls it, embraces this vast community that encompasses plants, water, soil, animals, and us.
+We become a part of nature, not apart from it, and thus, stewardship is a process by which we take care of the land and ourselves.
+It’s important we think beyond just ourselves, to include every living thing that relies on these landscapes for sustenance, shelter, and habitat.

 Q: How do you approach sparking stewardship in others?

 A: First, make it fun!
-Stewardship work is physical, but you’re outdoors, often with the most inspiring people in the climbing community.
-You can learn a lot—about the soil, the rock, the land’s history, native plants, wildlife, you name it.
+Stewardship work is physical, but you’re outdoors, often with some of the most inspiring people in the climbing community.
+You can learn a lot about the soil, the rock, the land’s history, native plants, wildlife, you name it.
 You might even find a new climbing partner!
-And most notably you leave a legacy.
+And most notably, you leave a legacy.
 There’s something deeply rewarding about coming back to the base of a climbing wall you helped stabilize, stepping on a staircase you built, or walking through a canyon you helped clean.

 Q: What are some simple actions climbers can take that make a real difference?